 The UBC VISA Card, a single payment method for purchasing low dollar value goods, services and travel under $3,500.
-It replaces UBC’s current credit card programs including P-Cards, Amex, and Diners Club and eliminates the need to use personal credit cards for university and/or research expenses.
 The UBC VISA Card is an enablement tool which complements existing purchase processes.
 Goods and services above $3,500 will require a Purchase Order.

 To determine if you should apply for the new UBC VISA Card, ask yourself 2 simple questions:

 Do I purchase low dollar value goods and services?

 Do I travel for UBC-related academic or business matters?